bpk667/ElFenixDeJade/rules/basic_rules.md

   - Protect your friends:
       - Spend extra successes scored during a Reaction Turn to protect your friends who may have failed their Reaction Rolls.
       - You can NOT use lower successes to do Damage Control for them.

+### Shooting

+Range:
+  - Melee: Target within 2 m/yd.
+  - Close Range: Target at 2-10 m/yd.
+      Can be reached with a Quick Action.
+  - Medium Range: Target at 10-50 m/yd.
+      Can be reached in one turn, or with an extra Full Action.
+  - Long Range: Target at 50-300 m/yd.
+      Can be reached in 2 to 3 turns.
+  - Out of Range: Target beyond 300 m/yd.
+    In line of sight but beyond useful reach.
+There are a few weapons that can shoot Out of Range, for example, a sniper rifle.

+By default, use the Medium Range.

+Shooting at an Enemy who is in **Melee with your friends**, your Actions become a Gamble.

+**Partial Cover**:
+  - Quick Action
+  - +1 to Reaction Rolls
+  - -1 to Action Rolls.

+**Total Cover**:
+  - Action Roll.
+  - Automatic Success to Reaction Rolls.
+  - -3 to Action Rolls.